 The mediator can assist in negotiating the terms of a settlement and in resolving other enforcement issues such as reaching an agreement on a particular issue or an Agreed Statement of Facts.

-This process is not part of the existing tribunal process set out in the Commission’s Rules of Procedure,(2014), 37 O.S.C.B.
-4168.
+Mediation of a securities enforcement matter is not part of the existing tribunal process set out in the Commission’s Rules of Procedure and Forms (October 31, 2017).
 A settlement agreement arising from a mediation will have no force or effect unless and until it is approved by the Commission at a settlement approval hearing.

-- general knowledge of securities laws and the capital markets;
+- have general knowledge of securities law and capital markets;

-- securities regulatory enforcement experience, whether as a litigation counsel, former Staff, adjudicator or mediator;
+- have securities regulatory enforcement experience as litigation counsel, adjudicator, mediator or judge;

-- be free of conflicts of interest, both direct and indirect, at the time of the mediation; in other words, not to represent parties to OSC investigations and proceedings, not to be retained on other matters by the OSC, and not to be associated as an employee, partner or ‘as counsel’ with a law firm or other entity that has dealings with the OSC, either directly or indirectly.
+- be free of conflicts of interest, both direct and indirect, at the time of the mediation.
+That is, they may not represent parties to OSC investigations and proceedings, may not be retained on other matters by the OSC, and may not be associated as an employee, partner or ‘as counsel’ with a law firm or other entity that has dealings with the OSC, either directly or indirectly.